lufesipe/app-tudo-em-ordem/README.md

-# Tudo Em Ordem
+# Turborepo example

 ## Overview

-"Tudo Em Ordem" is a comprehensive life organizer app designed to help you seamlessly manage various aspects of your life, including finances, tasks, and calendar events.
-Here you can have essential information to get you started.

-## Features

-- **Financial Organizer (WIP):** Keep track of your income, expenses, and overall financial health.
+This is a turborepo app example that you can consulte and use in your projects.

 ## Getting Started